 In this context, a work accident is an incident that occurs;

-b) due to the work carried out by the employer or by the insurance holder if he/she is working on behalf of own name and account,
+b) Due to work carried out by the employer or by the insurance holder if he/she is working on behalf of own name and account,

-d) for a nursing female insurance holder, at times allocated for nursing her child as per labor legislation,
+d) For a nursing female insurance holder, at times allocated for nursing her child as per labour legislation,

 In accordance with the definition in the law; while investigating whether an accident occurred is a work accident or not, the following four conditions shall be fulfilled at the same time:

 a.
-The person who meets an accident must be insured within the scope of Law No. 5510: Those considered to be insured are indicated in a long list in Article 4 of Law No. 5510.
-Those who aren’t considered to be insured are enacted in Article 6 of the same law.
+The person who meets an accident must be insured within the scope of Law No. 5510: Those considered to be insured indicated in a long list in Article 4 of Law No. 5510.
+Those who aren’t considered insured are enacted in Article 6 of the same law.

 b.
-The employee must be suffered a loss: The damage suffered by the employee as a result of the work accident is basically divided into two kinds as tangible damages and intangible damages.
+The employee must be suffered a loss: The damage suffered by the employee as a result of the work accident is divided into two kinds: tangible damages and intangible damages.
 Tangible damage occurs in the form of disability (invalidity) or death; the sadness and ‘the deficiencies in personality values’ that are caused by the tangible damage are called intangible damage as a whole.
 In claims for compensation arising from work accidents, the general acceptance is that the employee has the right to claim for intangible damage in every case in that the employee suffers tangible damage.
-This is an important issue in terms of the receivables that the employee may demand.
+This is an important issue regarding the receivables that the employee may demand.

 In terms of the raw material inputs to the national industry of Turkey as a developing country, the mining sector is at an important point.
-In this respect, mining makes a great contribution to the economy and manufacturing sector of our country.
-However, the mining sector is one of the areas where work accidents frequently occur due to its dangerous working conditions; and as a result of the risky working conditions, it is also one of the sectors where injuries, deaths, and financial losses frequently occur.
+In this respect, mining greatly contributes to our country’s economy and manufacturing sector.
+However, the mining sector is one of the areas where work accidents frequently occur due to its dangerous working conditions.
+As a result of the risky working conditions, it is also one of the sectors where injuries, deaths, and financial losses frequently occur.
 In particular, coal mining is one of the areas where the rate of the occurrence of a work accident is increasing.

 The construction sector is an important working area due to the density of employment it covers.
-The construction sector is a sector where the risk of work accidents is high and especially the number of fatal work accidents is higher in regard to the other fields.
+The construction sector is a sector where the risk of work accidents is high, especially the number of fatal work accidents is higher concerning the other fields.
 Factors such as the majority of unskilled employees in terms of employment, failure to comply with the occupational health and safety rules, and inefficiency of the protective equipment cause work accidents.

-The employer is obliged to compensate the bodily harms of the worker due to an occupational accident that occurred and not taking the necessary occupational health and safety measures against the employer’s obligation to protect employees.
+The employer is obliged to compensate the bodily harm of the worker due to an occupational accident that occurred and not take the necessary occupational health and safety measures against the employer’s obligation to protect employees.
 This is generally called tangible compensation.